justinleung4732/pytomofilt/README.md

 # pytomofilt
-A python package to apply tomographic fil velocity models with tomograhpic
+Pytomofilt is a python package for tomographic filtering of synthetic seismic velocity models using resolution operators from the RTS suite of models, which includes S20RTS, S40RTS, and SP12RTS.
+Pytomofilt is released under an MIT license.